Trusted WordPress tutorials, when you need them most.

 Expert Guides on Improving WordPress Navigation

-Now that you know how to add an HTML sitemap page, you may like to see some other guides related to improving WordPress navigation.
+We hope this article helped you learn how to add an HTML sitemap page in WordPress.
+You may also want to see some other guides related to improving WordPress navigation:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.